-This is more likely to be the case with imports.
+This is more likely to be the case with imported products.

-As a homeowner or tradesperson, you probably have no idea which type of textured coating was used prior to 1999, so you should assume it contains asbestos.
+As a consumer or tradesperson, you probably have no idea which type of textured coating was used prior to 1999, so you should assume it contains asbestos.

 The only way to be 100% sure of the content of your Artex textured coating is to have a sample taken and sent off for analysis.